gkorpal/learning-Python_maths/README.md

-My Python3 practice codes during the academic year 2020-21.
+My Python 3 practice codes from the academic year 2020-21.

 References (click on the images to access their online version):